Ctenotus spaldingi: Distribution and habitat

 The species is distributed in two main populations.
 The northern population is located from northern New South Wales to far north Queensland and across to the northern half of the Northern Territory.
 The southern group is located in eastern South Australia and the western edge of New South Wales down throughout Victoria excluding the southeast of that state.
 The species can be found in between these locations and has been recorded in Tasmania and Papua New Guinea but are not endemic to these locations and have been spread by human transport.

 The Ctenotus spaldingi inhabits among grasses and low vegetation and rock out crops in savannah woodland, grassy coastal dune, monsoon scrub and heathland.
 When disturbed it will typically take cover in debris on the ground or in shallow burrows to hide from predators such as feral cats or snakes that it may encounter while foraging for food.

 Diet

-The diet of the Ctenotus spaldingi species hasn’t been formally documented but Ctenotus species including the Ctenotus robustus which is very similar to the C. spaldingi is carnivorous mostly feeding on available insects such as, flies, crickets, grass hoppers, beetles and isopods.
+The diet of Ctenotus spaldingi has not been documented, but Ctenotus species, including the Ctenotus robustus, which is very similar to the C. spaldingi, are carnivorous, mostly feeding on available insects such as flies, crickets, grasshoppers, beetles and isopods.
 They can even eat other small lizards.